hilash/hilash.github.io/_posts/2019-10-25-lazer-beam.markdown

 I won't post it since it's againt ProjectEuler's wish - solving the problem by yourself makes all the fun.
 This is the ellipse after %d steps.
 You can see the blue beam being the last to leave.
 >![Image](/assets/images/lazer-beam-reault.png)

-I will however solve here a version of this problem, using a different shape.
+I will however solve here my version of this problem, using a different shape.

 >**A lazer beam enters a rectangle with small hole at it's top (2px wide).
 >How many times does the beam hit the internal surface of the ellipse before exiting?**